JKrispel/DomainRep/README.md

 **Remember:** VirusTotal free API supports only **4 lookups / min** so it may take a while!

-However the progress is being saved between sessions.
+However the API responses are being continuously **cached** and kept for 24 hours.
+This allows us to skip many future VT requests and significantly speed up the process.

-### Below is the flowchart of the process:
+### Below is the flowchart for the tool:
 <img width="700" height="800" alt="diagram drawio (1)" src="https://github.com/user-attachments/assets/7d19abc9-efaf-4a4f-b1e7-1cbf7e67766a" />